moritzWa/moritz-digital/content/blog/cas.md

 ## RemNote

 We can describe [RemNote](https://www.remnote.com/) as CAS.
 Its integrated Spaced Repetition System (SRS) acts as a memory augmentation by exploiting the Ebbinghaus Forgetting Curve.
 Its referencing feature is a Cognitive Augmentation Software that lets its user reference concepts and construct new ones using other concepts as building blocks.
-Future features like  Entity recognition or ML driven SRS would be categorized as CAIS.
+Future features like  Entity recognition or ML-based SRS would be categorized as CAIS.

 If you are building or researching CAS or CAIS, I would be happy to have a chat!